|

 will be able to remove/replace the front

-downwards then it will most likely be OK anyway!
-If you wish to check it though,
+then it will most likely be OK anyway!
+If you wish to check it

-cover.
-Take off the front plastic casing for maintenance according to the
+Take off the front plastic casing for maintenance according to

 Pull

-front casing is firmly aligned into the groove on the top before re-fitting the
+casing is firmly aligned into the groove on the top before

-Pour a cup of water into the narrow drip tray.
-Check whether the water flows
+a cup of water into the narrow drip tray.
+Check whether the

-through the water discharge hole and out of the pipe correctly.
+water flows through the water discharge hole and out of the

 4a